johnny353535/yoi/docs/_pages/behaviours/parallax.md

 ### Not

-Use the parameter `not` to define one or more breakpoints on which you wish to disable the parallax behaviour:
+Use the parameter `not` to define one or more breakpoints on which you wish to disable the parallax behavior:

 ```html
 <!-- example -->